upros/acme-integrations/draft-ietf-acme-integrations.md

 The example illustrates the TEAP server sending a Request-Action TLV including a CSR-Attributes TLV instructing the peer to send a CSR-Attributes TLV to the server.
 This enables the server to indicate what fields the peer should include in the CSR that the peer sends in the PKCS#10 TLV.

-Althought not explicitly illustrated in this call flow, the Peer and TEAP Server could exchange BRSKI TLVs, and a BRSKI integration and voucher exchange with a MASA server could take place over TEAP.
+Although not explicitly illustrated in this call flow, the Peer and TEAP Server could exchange BRSKI TLVs, and a BRSKI integration and voucher exchange with a MASA server could take place over TEAP.
 Whether a BRSKI TLV exchange takes place or not does not impact the ACME specific message exchanges.

 ~~~
 +------+                +-------------+          +--------+   +-----+